iocage/iocage/doc/source/jailtypes.rst

 The original basejail concept was based on nullfs mounts.
 It was popularized by `ezjail <http://erdgeist.org/arts/software/ezjail/>`_, but :command:`iocage` basejails are a little different.
-Basejails in :command:`iocage` use independent read-only ZFS filesystem clones to achieve the same functionality.
+Basejails in :command:`iocage` are mounts in a jail **fstab** that are mounted at jail startup.

 Create a basejail by typing:

 :command:`iocage create -r [RELEASE] -b`

-Basejails re-clone their base filesystems at each startup.
-They are ideal for environments where immediate patching or upgrading of multiple jails is requires.
+Basejails mount their **fstab** mounts at each startup.
+They are ideal for environments where immediate patching or upgrading of multiple jails is required.

 .. index:: Template Jails
 .. _Template: